trfish/Homework/16.05.23/English/Questions-only.md

 5. There is ... ink in this ink-pot.

 ### Put ***a lot of***, ***much*** or ***many***
-1) We have to hurry.
+1. We have to hurry.
 We haven't got ... time.
-2) Tom drinks ... milk — one litre a day.
+2. Tom drinks ... milk — one litre a day.
-3) The man was badly injured in the accident.
+3. The man was badly injured in the accident.
 He lost ... blood.
-4) Don't disturb me.
+4. Don't disturb me.
 I've got ... work to do.
-5) He hasn’t  got so ... money, he can't buy this computer
+5. He hasn’t  got so ... money, he can't buy this computer

 ### Choose the right variant
 1. If you do any more homework tonight, we'll be able ___ to attend the concert ___ to go to the cinema.
-    a) neither / nor
+    a. neither / nor
-    b) either / or
+    b. either / or
 2. The room was ___ comfortable ___ clean, I didn’t  like it.
-    a) neither / nor
+    a. neither / nor
-    b) either / or
+    b. either / or
 3. I'd like to help you a little; I will ___ walk the dog ___ go shopping.
-    a) neither / nor
+    a. neither / nor
-    b) either / or
+    b. either / or
 4. Haven't you heard that Sally lives not far from us?
 She has ... bought a new flat ... rented it.
-    a) either / or
+    a. either / or
-    b) neither / nor
+    b. neither / nor

 ### Write sentences with both ... and ... / neither... nor ... / either ... or...